eng-wilson/eng-wilson/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0077B5?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/dev-wilson)](https://www.linkedin.com/in/dev-wilson/)&nbsp;

-I’m passionate about interface prototyping and found in Front-End development a way to unite two passions: programming and designing.
+## Front-end and Mobile developer at @FuerzaStudio

-I’m a programmer in constant evolution, always learning new things.
+I’m passionate about building the best products for my users.
+Always in constant evolution, learning from programming to business skills.
 I love what I do!

-I’m currently working as a React Native Developer.<br/>
+- Finishing my BSC in Computer Science at [UFS](http://www.ufs.br/).<br/>
-Finishing my BSC in Computer Science at [UFS](http://www.ufs.br/).<br/>
+- My focus is on Front-End and Mobile with React.js and React Native.<br/>
-My focus is on Front-End, both for Web and Mobile with React.js and React Native.<br/>
+- Learning NodeJS to become a Fullstack Developer.<br/>
-Always reading about sales, entrepreneurship and how to communicate better.<br/>
+- Currently reading Clean Code.<br/>

 ## Skills: